JuliaAcademy/JuliaAcademyMaterials/README.md

 - Running `julia --project build.jl` will
     1. Create a `Notebooks/` directory
     2. Course content in `Courses/` will get converted to notebook (if `.jl` file) or get directly copied.
-    3. A specific course can be built by giving it as an argument, e.g. `julia build.jl SomeCourse`.
+    3. A specific course can be built by giving it as an argument, e.g. `julia --project build.jl SomeCourse`.